 America is hailed as the land of opportunities, which is why Danh Tran made the move to pursue his dreams.
 He founded Buttercloth, a fashion line for comfortable dress shirts.
-Along with his trusted business partner Gary Falkenberg, Dahn swam with the Sharks and got a deal with Robert Herjavec.
+Along with his business partner Gary Falkenberg, Dahn swam with the Sharks and got a deal with Robert Herjavec.
 Today, Buttercloth is worth an estimated $5 million.

 Danh Tran’s Background

-To fund his studies, he designed Barbie doll dresses for the toy company Mattel.
+To fund his studies, he designed Barbie doll dresses for Mattel.
 After graduating, Tran was hired as an associate designer at 7 For All Mankind and then became the head designer at Hause of Howe.
+Next he moved to Affliction Clothing in 2009, and held the position for over a decade.

-Tran used up his 401k retirement money to finance his startup.
+Tran used up his 401k retirement money to finance the startup.
 Gary Falkenberg linked up with him through a friend and became the marketing guy.
 He closely observed Dahn design his 6-way stretch fabric and grow the business.

-Buttercloth was launched in 2017 and of their first customers was former NBA star Metta Sandiford-Artest, who became their brand ambassador.
+Buttercloth was launched in 2017 and one of their first customers was former NBA star Metta Sandiford-Artest, who became their brand ambassador.
 The basketballer played a big role in driving sales and the business generated $500,000 in seven months.

-A Memorable Shark Tank Pitch
+A Memorable Pitch

 Buttercloth’s Continued Success